 Here is one of Muramasa’s Tanto that was made during the Sengoku period.
 Since this is the Sengoku period Tanto, the blade shows the Sengoku period sword style.
 It shows Mino Den characteristics, with the Soshu Den Characteristics added.

-Muramasa from Sano Museum Catalogue (permission granted)
+Muramasa (村正) from Sano Museum Catalogue (permission granted)

-Muramasa’s Tanto is often 10 inches ± half inches or so.
+Muramasa’s Tantos are often 10 inches ± half inches or so.
 Hirazukuri (平作り).
-Thin blade.
-Muramasa Tanto gives a sharp look.
-Nioi base with small Nie and Sunagashi (brushed sand like, the illustration below) appears.
-Boshi (Top part of Hamon) is Jizo (side view of the head shape).
-Tempered line has a wide area and narrow area, that is some area of tempered line is close to the edge of the blade and another area is a wide tempered line.
-See the illustration above.
-Hako-Midare (box like shape) and Gunome (line up beads like shape).
-O-Notare (large gentle waviness) is Muramasa’s characteristic.
-The pointed tempered line that is the typical Mino-Den characteristic (Sanbon Sugi) shows .
-Refer 24| Sengoku Period Sword(戦国時代刀）and 24| Sengoku Period Tanto (戦国時代短刀).
+Thin blade with a sharp look.
+Nioi base with small Nie and Sunagashi (brushed sand-like patterns, the illustration below) appears.
+Boshi (the top part of Hamon) is Jizo (a side view of a human’s head).
+The tempered line has wide areas and narrow areas.
+Some areas are so narrow, close to the edge of the blade, while others are broad.
+Hako midare (box-like shape) and Gunome (lined-up beads pattern) appear.
+O-notare (large gentle waviness) is a Muramasa’s signature characteristic.
+The pointed tempered line is a typical Mino Den characteristic (Sanbon-sugi).
+Refer to 23| Sengoku Period Sword(戦国時代刀）and 24| Sengoku Period Tanto (戦国時代短刀).

 Sunagashi (Brushed sand-like trace.
 My drawing is exaggerated)